Richard Bland Lee: US House of Representatives

-In 1788, having served three years in the Virginia House of Delegates, Lee decided to stand for election to the new federal congress established under the recently-ratified constitution.
+In 1788, having served three years in the Virginia House of Delegates, Lee decided to stand for election to the new federal congress established under the recently ratified constitution.
 Though political parties had yet to form, ideological schisms were already developing by time of the first federal election.
 In general, those who were the strongest supporters of the constitution in the form adopted by the Constitutional Convention, including its provision for a strong executive with power tilted toward the federal government were identified as Federalists, and those who were less supportive of a strong federal government, and believed that a bill of rights should have been included with the document prior to ratification were called Anti-Federalists.
 Lee was identified with the former camp.
 He had strongly supported ratification of the constitution, opposed efforts to force a second constitutional convention for the purpose of adding a bill of rights, and was a strong supporter of George Washington.
-His district which included his estate, Sully, then part of Loudoun County (now Fairfax County), and included Fairfax County, was the home of both Washington as well as the future Anti-Federalist leader George Mason.
+His district which included his estate, Sully, then part of Loudoun County (now Fairfax County), and included Fairfax County, was the home of both Washington as well as the Anti-Federalist leader George Mason.

 Lee eventually became the consensus candidate of the Federalists by overcoming competition from likeminded men including his relative Ludwell Lee, William Fitzhugh, Martin Pickett, as well as two friends; Leven Powell and Dr. David Stuart.
 Opposing him for the Anti-Federalists was State Senator John Pope.
 Though there is little primary material describing the tenor of this first election, what exists hints at a hard-fought and sometimes dirty campaign.
 Pope was called "contemptible" in a letter from John Murray to Horatio Gates, and William Allason wrote to John Woodcock and described the contest: "I understand one makes very free with the other's Reputation &c by wch.
 I would not be surprised to hear of their having Exchanged a few dry blows."
 Lee eventually outpolled Pope by defeating him nearly four-to-one in Fairfax County alone, which included the vote of Washington.

 On March 3, 1789, Richard Bland Lee began service as the first representative of Northern Virginia in the United States House of Representatives.
 He served three terms as a Pro-Administration (Federalist) member of congress from 1789 to 1795.
 He was a party to the Compromise of 1790 by which in exchange for support of southern delegates for federal assumption of state Revolutionary War debt, northern delegates voted to move the Federal City to a location in the south.
 His participation in that compromise, as well as his adherence to Federalist principles, proved to be his downfall.
 He narrowly fended off a challenge from his more famous relative Arthur Lee in 1792 and finally lost his seat to Richard Brent in the election of 1794.

 Following that defeat, Richard was returned to the Virginia House of Delegates, first by Loudoun County voters in 1796 and finally by Fairfax County voters in 1799.